-Hyde Park is a popular and beautiful inner city park in the suburb of Highgate, Perth, Western Australia.
+Hyde Park is a popular and beautiful inner city park in Highgate, Perth, Western Australia.
 The park is a great place to relax, take a walk, or entertain children.
-Bird-lovers enjoy sitting by the picturesque lakes as the islands are occupied by lots of birds.
-This city oasis is the perfect place for a picnic or BBQ with the huge trees providing shade in the warmer months.
+Bird lovers enjoy sitting by the picturesque lakes as many birds occupy the islands.
+This city oasis is perfect for a picnic or BBQ, with the huge trees providing shade in warmer months.

-The playgrounds are excellent for the children, especially the water playground in summer (which is free of charge).
-You may even witness a wedding as Hyde Park has been the location for many couples tying the knot.
+The playgrounds are excellent for the children, especially the Hyde Park Water Playground in summer (free of charge).
+You may even witness a wedding, as Hyde Park has been the location for many couples tying the knot.

 Locals enjoy walking around the scenic twin lakes and taking a break from hectic city life.

 The Department of Planning, Lands and Heritage has registered the park as an Aboriginal site of significance.

 Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read the full disclaimer here.

 - Let children cool off in the water playground

 - Drink coffee while kids enjoy the playground

 Hyde Park Festival is back for 2023!
 On the 5th and 6th March, visit Hyde Park for lots of family fun organised by the Rotary Club of North Perth.